JuliaML/MLLabelUtils.jl/docs/introduction/gettingstarted.rst

-MLLabelUtils is the result of a collaborative effort to design an efficient but also convenient-to-use library for working with the most commonly used class-label encodings in Machine Learning.
+MLLabelUtils is the result of a collaborative effort to design an efficient but also convenient-to-use library for working with the most commonly utilized class-label encodings in Machine Learning.
-As such, this package provides functionality to derive or assert properties about some label-encoding or target array, as well as the functions needed to convert some given targets to a different label encoding.
+As such, this package provides functionality to derive or assert properties about some label-encoding or target array, as well as the functions needed to convert given targets into a different format.

 Installation
 -------------